backdrop-contrib/bueditor/README.txt

 and methods that make it easy to edit textarea content.
 Active instance on the page can be accessed by the variable "editor.active".

-Lets assume that we assigned editor.active to a variable E (var E = editor.active) in our js button's content.
+Lets assume that we assigned editor.active to a variable E  in our js button's content(actually we dont need this anymore since the button function is now called with the parameter E).
 Here are the VARIABLES of the istance E:

 E.textArea: textarea of the instance as an HTML object.